 3rd Natural Climate Buffers Study Tour

-After two successful previous editions of the Natural Climate Buffer Study Tours in the Netherlands in 2018 and Scotland in 2019, we are happy to announce that a third edition is planned for 27-29 September 2021, kindly hosted by the Community Wetland Forum in Ireland.
+After two successful previous editions of the Natural Climate Buffer Study Tours in the Netherlands in 2018 and Scotland in 2019, we are happy to announce that a third edition is planned for 27-29 September 2021, kindly hosted by the Community Wetland Forum in Ireland with support from the National Parks and Wildlife Service and the EPA.
 (Disclaimer: subject to Covid restrictions).

 The tour includes visits to locations across Ireland where objectives for climate adaptation, nature conservation, water resource management and sustainable development are being jointly realised.
 Participants will learn about the practical techniques that have been deployed in a variety of locations including peatland and wetland environments.